 Many dogs love to splash in the water on a hot summer day, but since not all dogs are natural swimmers, it’s up to you to keep your dog safe when she’s by the swimming pool, beach or lake.
 Depending upon your dog’s breed, age or health, a dip in the pool or leap off or a dock could be either a frolicking good time or a brush with death.
 In fact, over 5,000 dogs drown each year in backyard pools alone!
 To keep your dog safe this summer when she’s near the water, here are six “layers of protection” you can try:

-2) Gate Alarm – Most communities have laws mandating pool fences that are at least 48 inches high.
-While these barriers are generally effective in keeping dogs out of the pool area, a dog can enter easily if someone leaves the gate open accidentally or the latch is broken.
-As a precaution, consider installing a gate alarm that will alert you if your dog passes through the gate.
-The alarm is triggered by a wireless transmitter that attaches securely to your dog’s collar or life jacket and sounds before your pet gets near the water and is at risk of drowning.
+Most communities have laws mandating pool fences that are at least 48 inches high.
+While these barriers are generally effective in keeping dogs out of the pool area, a dog can easily push through a gate if it isn’t latched tightly or the latch is broken.
+As a precaution, consider installing a gate alarm that will alert you if your pet opens the gate.
+An outdoor surveillance camera that sends an email or text message alert to your mobile device if there’s activity in the pool area is another way to receive alerts that your dog or a child is near the water and at risk of drowning.

-4) Personal Immersion Alarm – The same wireless transmitter that triggers the gate alarm (see above) also interfaces with a pool alarm base station.
-If your dog slips or jumps into the pool or lake, an immediate alarm will sound.
+A water immersion alarm has a wireless transmitter that attaches to your pet’s collar.
+If your dog slips or jumps into the pool or lake, an immediate alarm sounds.
+The same water immersion base station can be used to protect young children and non-swimmers.
 These devices work best in any kind of fresh or chlorinated water.
 They can also be used with salt water, but only in conjunction with a life jacket.

 Enjoy the great outdoors this summer, but be sure to keep your dog safe when she’s around the water by following these guidelines for six “layers of protection.”